azonenberg/pcb-checklist/layout-checklist.md

 * [ ] No uncapped vias in pads (except low-power QFNs where some voiding is acceptable)
 * [ ] QFN paste prints segmented
 * [ ] Small pads 100% size, larger pads reduced to avoid excessive solder volume
+* [ ] No paste apertures on card edge connectors or test points

 ## Solder mask